AmbujChoudha/Quadrotor/README.md

 # Quadrotor
-The description of this repository is following:
+The description of this repository is following:<br />
 multi_quadrotors: bash scripts launch multiple quadrotrs in in Gazebo platform.
 single_quadrotors: bash scripts launch single quadrotors in the Gazebo platform.
 python_scripts: It has two files (1) state_machine.py (2) states.py